SueStarke/SueStarke/README.md

 - 👋 Hi, I’m @SusanStarke
-- 👀 I’m interested in learning, sports, dogs and coffee!
+- 👀 I’m interested in learning, sports, dogs and coffee.
 - 🌱 I’m currently learning a lot of insights into data analysis.
 - ⚡ Fun fact: